How to Create Projects (Group Administrator)

 - From the My Projects window, click Create New Project.

 - On the Projects page, enter the title of the project in the Title field.
-The other fields are options.
+The other fields are optional.
+You can add a Description, change the Due date, add Tags, and add a Project Objective.
 Choose Mark as Shared if you would like to share your project.
 Tags are only applicable to shared projects, enabling other users to find the project using the shared Find tool.

 - In the Add Tasks section, click the icon that represents the type of task you wish to add.
 (In the example above, the Reading Task is circled.)
 You can add one task to the project or multiple tasks.